Anbeeld/ACAI/docs/analysis.md

 - `common/section_templates/corvette.txt` strongly prefers torpedo corvettes and zeroes out several alternative corvette middles
 - `common/section_templates/battleship.txt` prefers long-range/artillery battleship sections and disables several weaker or situational layouts
-- `common/component_templates/00_ACAI_Combat_computers.txt` strongly favors artillery computers for destroyer/battleship-pref empires
+- `common/component_templates/00_ACAI_Combat_computers.txt` strongly favors artillery computers for destroyer/battleship-pref empires; this file only overrides artillery computers, leaving picket, swarm, and line computers at vanilla weights
 - `common/component_templates/00_ACAI_Afterburners.txt` heavily favors afterburners for corvette-pref and pre-battleship strategies
 - `common/component_templates/00_ACAI_Auxiliary.txt` favors fire-control for battleship-pref empires once battleships are unlocked
 - `common/technology/*.txt` uses `years_passed` and preference flags to bias research into or away from hull lines, ship upgrades, and weapons

-### Expected outcome

-- Corvette-pref empires stay small-hull focused much longer
-- Battleship-pref empires jump hard into artillery battleships once the economy supports it
-- Fleets are kept closer to target utilization instead of drifting randomly
-- New ships arrive at the main fleet more reliably than simple spawn-at-capital behavior would allow
-- The repair system (section 9) heals the same strongest fleet that this one delivers ships to, so ship delivery and fleet healing form a reinforcement loop: damaged fleets heal, new ships arrive, and the fleet returns to combat
+The repair system (section 9) heals the same strongest fleet that this one delivers ships to, so ship delivery and fleet healing form a reinforcement loop: damaged fleets heal, new ships arrive, and the fleet returns to combat.
+Ship production is also gated by mineral thresholds (minerals > 300 at peace for battleships, minerals sufficient for a corvette otherwise) and by available shipyard capacity tracked through the `acai_ships_busy_shipyards_*` flags — a shortage of shipyard starbases chokes both production and fleet recovery.
+Destroyer and cruiser build paths exist in `acai_ships_build` only as commented-out code; the creation event stubs (`.11`, `.12`) and delivery event stubs (`.21`, `.22`) are fully defined live code that is never called by the active build effect (see dormant pieces, "Destroyer/cruiser production branch").
+The destroyer preference flag (`acai_destroyer_preference`) is referenced in 44 tech and component AI weight locations but is never assigned by any live code path (see quirks, item 9).

 ## 9. Fleet repair and healing